JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_03.md

 In a world so battered, where for so many people to live is to survive, many of our lives are simply wonderful.
 This should imply a deep and perhaps indefinite gratitude; a basic gratitude: that of someone who settles into a serene acceptance of existence, of the life that permeates us.
 A life cared for and gifted by our common progenitor, by the source of everything, by the infinite Father of his infinite sons and daughters.

 And he continued saying: “Do not worry too much about your daily needs; do not be anxious about the problems of your earthly existence.
-In all these things, present your needs to your Father in heaven through prayer and supplication in a spirit of sincere gratitude.”
-[UB 146:2.16](/en/The_Urantia_Book/146#p2_16)
+In all these things, present your needs to your Father in heaven through prayer and supplication in a spirit of sincere gratitude.” <a id="a92_268"></a>[UB 146:2.16](/en/The_Urantia_Book/146#p2_16)

 It is about being present in our lives, responding, spreading and sharing.
 Spreading the reasons for joy.
 Sharing the opportunities.
 Multiplying the fruits.
 Responding to words, gestures, hugs, with new words, gestures and hugs.
 Sharing the laughter and the reasons that we find day by day.
 And being grateful, always.

-Jesus took the loaves in his hands, and after giving thanks, he broke the bread and gave it to his apostles, who passed it to their companions, who in turn took it to the crowd.
-[UB 152:2.9](/en/The_Urantia_Book/152#p2_9)
+Jesus took the loaves in his hands, and after giving thanks, he broke the bread and gave it to his apostles, who passed it to their companions, who in turn took it to the crowd. <a id="a96_178"></a>[UB 152:2.9](/en/The_Urantia_Book/152#p2_9)
 <br style="clear:both;"/>

 <figure id="Figure_4" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2024_03/Editorial-abr-24-1.jpg" alt="Editorial abril 2024-1" width="350">
 </figure>

 There is a beautiful story in _The Urantia Book_ (and in the gospels) that we can bring here, because it makes us reflect on gratitude.
 It is the narration of the events that occurred in Amatus, a city bordering Samaria, a place where “a group of ten lepers had temporarily settled near that place.
-Nine of them were Jews and one was a Samaritan.”
-[UB 166:2.1](/en/The_Urantia_Book/166#p2_1)
+Nine of them were Jews and one was a Samaritan.” <a id="a103_348"></a>[UB 166:2.1](/en/The_Urantia_Book/166#p2_1)

 Let's see what happened.